Fontan procedure: History

 The Fontan procedure was initially described in 1971 by Dr. Francis Fontan (1929–2018) from Bordeaux, France.
 Prior to this, the surgical treatment for tricuspid atresia consisted of creating a shunt between a systemic artery and the pulmonary artery (Blalock-Taussig shunt) or the superior vena cava and the pulmonary artery (Glenn shunt).
 These procedures were associated with high mortality rates, commonly leading to death before the age of one year.
 In an attempt to improve this, Fontan was engaged in research between 1964 and 1966 endeavouring to fully redirect flow from the superior and inferior vena cavae to the pulmonary artery.
-His initial attempts in dogs were unsuccessful and all experimental animals died within a few hours; however, despite these failures, he successfully performed this operation in a young woman with tricuspid atresia in 1968 with Dr Eugene Baudet.
+His initial attempts in dogs were unsuccessful and all experimental animals died within a few hours; however, despite these failures, he successfully performed this operation in a young woman with tricuspid atresia in 1968 with Dr. Eugene Baudet.
 The operation was completed on a second patient in 1970, and after a third case the series was published in the international journal Thorax in 1971.
 Dr. Guillermo Kreutzer from Buenos Aires, Argentina (b.
-1934) without any knowledge of Fontan's experience performed a similar procedure in July, 1971 without placing a valve in the Inferior Vena Cava inlet and introducing the concept of "fenestration" leaving a small atrial septal defect to serve as a pop-off valve for the circulation.
+1934), without any knowledge of Fontan's experience, performed a similar procedure in July, 1971 without placing a valve in the Inferior Vena Cava inlet and introduced the concept of "fenestration" – leaving a small atrial septal defect to serve as a pop-off valve for the circulation.
+Techniques have been improved to include the lateral tunnel and use of an extracardiac conduit for congenital heart diseases beyond tricuspid atresia (hypoplastic left heart syndrome, etc).